Keto Pavlova Recipe

 - 1 can (400ml, or about 13.6 ounces) coconut cream (not coconut milk)

-- 7 tablespoons grass-fed butter, softened and cubed
+- 7 tbsp grass-fed butter, softened and cubed

 - 1-5 leftover egg yolks (for whipped topping, optional)

-- 3-4 tablespoons erythritol or xylitol, or more to taste
+- 3-4 tbsp erythritol or xylitol, or more to taste

 - Preheat the oven to 300 degrees and line a large baking sheet with parchment.